rachanamarri/Fuel-Bit/README.md

 - Go to https://www.heroku.com/ and sigup for a free account.
 - Go here and download the heroku-cli for your OS and install it https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up
+- You now need to log in to heroku.
+Use the following command in your terminal to do so
+$ heroku login
 - Create your heroku app using the following command
 $ heroku create
 - To run your app on heroku